diegothucao/diegothucao/README.md

 ## Hi there 👋

-👋 I'm **Thu Cao**, a full-stack software engineer with over 20 years of experience in software development.
+👋 I'm **Thu Cao**, a full-stack software engineer with over 20 years of experience in software development with near 60 projects.

 ---